 - Vulnerability is the extent to which a person, household, business, community, or other social entity is likely to face negative outcomes from the exposure to environmental hazards and extreme events.

 - Vulnerability factors can include housing and transportation, socioeconomic status, access to information and lifelines, and household composition.

-Recovery is a long-term, iterative process - meaning that recovery takes place in multiple phases which each phase informing activities in subsequent phases.
+Recovery is a long-term, iterative process – meaning that recovery takes place in multiple phases, with each phase informing activities in subsequent phases.
 Recovery can take anywhere from 5-10 years, depending on the scale and duration of the disaster.

 The 2018 Kīlauea Eruption in the Lower East Rift Zone was unprecedented in scale and speed, resulting in extensive displacement of families and businesses, and the disruption of businesses throughout the Island of Hawaiʻi.

 Recovery began in June 2018 and will involve continuing efforts to meet immediate and near-term needs, as well as long-term planning and implementation.

 Events and impacts of this magnitude result in a "new normal" and present an opportunity to refresh and renew families, communities, and the environment.

 Visit our 'Connect' page for specific ways to support ongoing recovery efforts.

 Mayor Harry Kim asked the Department of Research & Development to lead the recovery program, and many other agencies are actively involved, including: Aging, Civil Defense, County Council, Corporation Counsel, Mayor’s Office, Office of Housing & Community Development, Parks & Recreation, Police, Planning, Public Works, and Water Supply.
 In addition, FEMA designated a Federal Disaster Recovery Coordinator and Governor Ige also established a State Disaster Recovery Coordinator.

 The recovery team will produce a wide range of inputs to decision makers such as the County Council and Mayor to guide long-term recovery decisions.